11TStudio/BattleMetrics/README.md

 BattleMetics is a advanced rewrite of BattleMeticsAPI.
 An easy and open source NPM Package that allows you to do a variety of functions within BattleMetrics but much easier!

-Now with error handling and commented.
+Now with checkers, error handling and documented (WIP).

 Soon this will include all possible API requests.